imagej/imagej.github.io/pages/2011-10-05_-_The_relation_between_ImageJA_and_ImageJ.md

 "make them obsolete":

-1. Changes that we provided for traditional reasons but that will be obsolete with IJ2, such as the "convert to 8-bit" in the  support code or the "fuzzy matching" in the Command Finder.
+1. Changes that we provided for traditional reasons but that will be obsolete with IJ2, such as the "convert to 8-bit" in the {% include bc content="File|Import|Image Sequence..." %} support code or the "fuzzy matching" in the Command Finder.
     Roughly half of these changes I will just forget, while the other half of changes will persist in the IJ1-based Fiji through [Javassist](Javassist "wikilink").
+2. Changes that actually should live as add-ons to ImageJ, such as the
+    {% include bc content="Plugins\>Install Plugin..." %} plugin.
+Of
-2. Changes that actually should live as add-ons to ImageJ, such as the plugin.
-Of course, having it as a Fiji plugin will move its position in the menu, but that does not matter that much.
+    course, having it as a Fiji plugin will move its position in the menu, but that does not matter that much.
 3. The headless stuff.
 I'll try to make that available both as javassist-enabled runtime adjustment as well as rewritten-by-javassist end-user packages (on demand only, for cases